 Our primary interest is in unplanned generation outages that cause increases in market prices or Duke purchase prices.
-We reviewed the data for increases in forced outages coincident with increases in market prices and found potential concern on November 23, December 15, 16 and 19.
-We reviewed these days and found the following:
+We reviewed the data for increases in forced outages coincident with increases in market prices and found potential concern on May 18, which is also a date noted in the wholesale electricity price section of this report.
+There were MW of unplanned outages at the time of relatively high wholesale power prices and Duke sales prices.
+We reviewed this day and found the following: